esengendo/esengendo/README.md

 ### Hi there 👋

-My name is Emmanuel and a I'm a University of Michigan (Ann Arbor) trained Data Scientist interested in all things Machine Learning and Python!
+My name is Emmanuel and I'm a University of Michigan trained Data Scientist interested in all things Machine Learning and Python!
 I live in the beautiful San Francisco Bay Area, California USA.

 - 🔭 I’m currently working on developing a "Customer Help Tool Chatbot" that leverages a latest open-source LLM model.
 - 🌱 I’m currently learning the Langchain framework.
 - 👯 I’m looking to collaborate on all data science Projects, especially those in the NLP.
 - 📫 How to reach me: Please send me ideas, suggestions to esengendo@gmail.com

-## Technical Skills: Python, SQL, AWS, LangChain
+### Technical Skills: Python, SQL, AWS, LangChain

-## Education
+### Education

-M.S., Physics | The University of Texas at Dallas (December 2019) B.S., Physics | The University of Texas at Dallas (May 2017)
+Master of Applied Data Science | University of Michigan at Ann Arbor B.S., Business Administration - Information Technology | California State University - East Bay

 ## Projects